Boris Johnson’s Christmas break from Climate Change

 Why does three tonnes matter?

 The actress and climate activist Emma Thompson got a bit of flack last week for flying from the US to join the Extinction Rebellion climate change protests.
-Whilst there are many arguments that could be had around this, I mention it as for me it throws the issues into sharp focus.
-Just in case you […]
+For me, this throws the issues into sharp focus.
+Extinction Rebellion Just in case you missed it, Extinction Rebellion are using direct non-violent resistance to demand that the […]

 Syria: caught between fossil fuels and climate change

-We – the human race – currently pump 40 gigatonnes of greenhouse gas into the atmosphere each year.
-We know that this so-called ‘greenhouse gas’ is rapidly changing the weather patterns on our planet.
-This 40 gigatonnes worth of gas a year mostly comes from burning coal, oil and gas, although clearing forests, agriculture and […]
+We – the human race – currently pump 53 gigatonnes of greenhouse gas into the atmosphere each year.
+This gas mostly comes from burning coal, oil and gas, although clearing forests, agriculture and producing cement also have big roles.
+So, every time we fire up the central heating, or the car, or the TV, or […]

 Syria has been in the news almost constantly over the past seven years as the scene of many atrocities and endless suffering.
 The early uprisings of the ‘Arab Spring’ – against brutal government actions and the spiralling cost of living – quickly developed into all out civil war, with international support for both sides from […]